 Chemical Hygiene Plan

 This Chemical Hygiene Plan (CHP) is intended to outline policies, protocols, and procedures regarding the use of chemicals in the various Montgomery College departments which have laboratories.
 It is intended to insure compliance with the OSHA Occupational Exposure to Hazardous Chemicals in Laboratories (29 CFR 1910.1450) regulations.
 All College employees involved in laboratory work, including faculty, staff and student assistants, should be familiar with this document and the aspects that pertain to their work.
 Every employee is responsible for ensuring that these procedures are followed.
-This written program is available to any employee during work hours from the College Environmental Safety Manager.
+This written program is available to any employee during work hours from the College Public Health & Environmental Safety office.
 In addition, department heads must insure that copies are available to their affected employees.

 Precautions for handling all laboratory chemicals should be adopted.
 OSHA's Permissible

 Exposure Limits (PEL) and the Threshold Limit Values (TLV) of the American Conference

 of Governmental Industrial Hygienists should not be exceeded.
 (This data is available

 on Safety Data Sheets (formerly known as Material Safety Data Sheets) for each product.)

 Even for substances with no known significant hazard, exposure should be minimized.
 Unless known otherwise, assume any mixture will be more toxic than its most toxic component and all substances of unknown toxicity are hazardous.